hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU4 - Python Backend - Models.md

 There are indeed counter-examples in the codebase that should be considered technical debt:

-1. In `src/models/sitemap.py`, the workflow-specific enums use inconsistent naming patterns:
+1. In `src/models/sitemap.py` (Layer 1: Models & ENUMs), the workflow-specific enums use inconsistent naming patterns:

    ```python
    # Lines 44-51
    class SitemapImportCurationStatusEnum(enum.Enum):